$L^2$-Serre duality on singular complex spaces and rational singularities: Topological Serre duality for -operators

 Let $X$ be a reduced complex space.
 Then any coherent analytic sheaf $\mathcal{S}\rightarrow X$ carries a unique canonical Fr\'echet sheaf structure (with the topology of uniform compact convergence, see Section \ref{ssec:fs}).

 By taking a Leray covering, this induces a canonical Fr\'echet space topology on the \v{C}ech cohomology groups $\check{H}^q(\Omega,\mathcal{S})$ for $\Omega\subset X$ open.
 We will now show that this Fr\'echet space topology coincides with our $L^2$-topology when we have a suitable Dolbeault isomorphism.
+The central tool needed for that is the following statement: